Margot Kidder: 2000s and 2010s

 In 2000, Kidder played Eileen Canboro in Apocalypse III: Tribulation, a Christian film dealing with Christian eschatology and the rapture.
 Kidder stated afterwards that she did not realize until she was on the set that the movie was serious.
 Also that year she appeared in three episodes of Peter Benchley's Amazon, playing a striking role as an insane Canadian woman bent on domination of all the local tribes.
-In 2001, she played the abusive mother of a serial killer in "Pique", an episode of Law & Order: Special Victims Unit.
+In 2001, she played the abusive mother of a murderer in "Pique", an episode of Law & Order: Special Victims Unit.
 In 2002, she appeared alongside Crispin Glover and Vanessa Redgrave in the film adaptation of Crime and Punishment.
 Kidder appeared off-Broadway in The Vagina Monologues in December 2002, and toured with the show for two years.

+In 2004, Kidder briefly returned to the Superman franchise in two episodes of the television series Smallville, as Bridgette Crosby, an emissary of Dr. Swann's (played by her Superman co-star, Christopher Reeve).
 After this, she appeared on Robson Arms, a Canadian sitcom set in an apartment block in Vancouver's west end.
 She played a quirky neighbor of the main cast members.
 She also had a cameo in Rich Hall's Election Special on BBC Four.
 In 2006, Kidder played Jenny Schecter's mother Sandy Ziskin on The L Word; her character was a repressed Jewish woman coming to terms with her daughter's sexuality.
 In 2007, Kidder began appearing on the television series Brothers and Sisters, playing Emily Craft.
-In 2004, Kidder briefly returned to the Superman franchise in two episodes of the television series Smallville, as Bridgette Crosby, an emissary of Dr. Swann's (played by her Superman co-star, Christopher Reeve).